usnistgov/ndn-dpdk/docs/forwarder.md

 **.pcct.pcctCapacity** is the maximum quantity of PCCT entries in each forwarding thread.
 This limits the combined quantity of PIT entries and CS entries in a forwarding thread.

-**.pcct.csDirectCapacity** is the maximum quantity of direct CS entries in each forwarding thread.
+**.pcct.csMemoryCapacity** is the maximum quantity of direct in-memory CS entries in each forwarding thread.
-Each direct CS entry contains a Data packet and occupies a packet buffer, and can be found with Interests having the same name as the Data.
+Each direct in-memory CS entry contains a Data packet and occupies a packet buffer, and can be found with Interests having the same name as the Data.
 This capacity, multiplied by the number of forwarding threads, is roughly equivalent to the "CS capacity" in other forwarders.

 **.pcct.csIndirectCapacity** is the maximum quantity of indirect CS entries in each forwarding thread.
 Indirect CS entries enable prefix match lookups in the CS.
 Each indirect CS entry is a pointer to a direct CS entry, but does not contain a Data packet by itself and thus does not occupy a packet buffer.
-In most cases, it's recommended to set this to the same as `.pcct.csDirectCapacity`.
+In most cases, it's recommended to set this to the same as `.pcct.csMemoryCapacity`.
 If the majority of traffic in your network is exact match only, you may set a smaller value.

 ## Sample Scenario: ndnping